nextguys/lively-next-relaunch/explanation/morphic.md

 In `lively.next` we favor a different approach, where custom subclassing of morphs should be kept to a minimum and DOMain specific behavior instead be implemented via a `ViewModel` that attaches to morph-compositions and augments their behavior accordingly.
 We discuss this in greater detail in the section on `ViewModel`s below.

 ## Properties
-Morphs in `lively.next` come with a large set of properties.
-You can explore them in the interactive section below.
-They split up into what we call *visual properties* and *behavioral* properties.
+Morphs in `lively.next` come with a large set of visual properties.
+You can explore some of them in the interactive section below.

 <!-- __lv_expr__:{part}:lively.morphic:{MorphicPropertyEssay}:nextguys--lively-next-relaunch/ui/docs/interactive-doc.cp.js:part(MorphicPropertyEssay) -->

+Aside from the visual properties, morphs also come with a large set of *behavioral properties* which will not be covered in this chapter.
+For more info on the latter, please refer to the [API Documentation](https://livelykernel.github.io/lively.next/).

+### Custom Subclasses

+The previously introduced subclasses of `Morph` are just the default ones that ship with `lively.morphic`.
+It is always possible to create further subclasses in order to implement custom types of morphs for special purposes.
+In fact this has been the default way of doing things in [Squeak](https://wiki.squeak.org/squeak/morphic) and [LivelyKernel](https://en.wikipedia.org/wiki/Lively_Kernel).
+Both LivelyKernel and the original Self implementation further had the ability to vary the behavior with *Traits* which made custom behaviors more pluggable.
+In `lively.next` we favor a different approach, where custom subclassing of morphs should be kept to a minimum and domain specific behavior instead be implemented via a `ViewModel` that attaches to morph-compositions and augments their behavior accordingly.
+We discuss this in greated detail in the [View Model Chapter](#ViewModels).

 ## Instantiating and using Morphs